Gichohi-Simon/Gichohi-Simon/README.md

 ##ABOUT ME

--  💻 I'm a Full Stack Web developer.
+-  💻 I'm a Full Stack Web deVeloper.
+-  🤓 Javascript fan boy.
+-  📧 How to reach me: njogugichohi56@gmail.com.
+-

 ##GIT STATS